 Do a walking city tour in Galle

-Walk through the Galle city, living museum of the Dutch architecture, which still boasts its colonial heritage and historic fort.
+Walk through the Galle city, living museum of the Dutch architecture, which still boasts of its colonial heritage and historic fort.
 Walk into the gigantic gateways of the fort – first built by Portuguese and refined later by the Dutch and then later by the British– and observe how life goes by living inside a Dutch monument.
 You will be surprised to see how well the roads within the fort are aligned parallel to the fort’s ramparts.
 Take a walk along the well-paved roads of this UNESCO World Heritage Site that has remarkably held its ground throughout years of its living style by itself.
 After walking through the Galle Fort you’ll then step in to a nice restaurant with the colonial touch inside the Galle Fort to have lunch.
-(Optional at Client’s Expense)
+(Clients Pay Direct)

 After exploring the Galle City take a walk up to the train station and catch a public train to Ahangama.
 Hence it’s a nice feeling to witness typical southern Sri Lanka villages occasionally experiencing the train to the southern coastal line.